This site is intended for US eye care professionals only.

 • One sterile 5-micron filter needle

-• One sterile ½ inch: 29-gauge thin-wall injection needle with Luer-lock hub or a 27-gauge needle with Luer-lock hub
+• One sterile ½ inch 29-gauge extra thin-wall injection kit needle with Luer-lock hub or a 27-gauge needle with Luer-lock hub

-• Note: Increased injection forces and/or increased injection time could be experienced if a smaller diameter injection needle is used (for example, a 30-gauge)
+• Note: Increased injection forces or increased injection time could be experienced if a smaller diameter injection needle is used (for example, a 30-gauge)

 • Lastly, you’ll need an alcohol swab